denizcanyldrm/movie-database-analysis/README.md

 - How are the average votes distributed among movies?
 - Predicting Popularity of Movies using Linear Regression and Support Vector Regression

+Check for the details of analysis and results (https://denizcanyldrm.medium.com/the-movie-database-analysis-dfda957f425d).

 ## Licensing, Authors, Acknowledgements: